LeoCBS/httpmiddleware/README.md

 Another common behavior that you always must to do on a HTTP microservices is handling error.
 The lack of a standard for handling errors leads to confusion and code duplication.
-Handling error on middleware layer we simplify code and focused only on the business logic.
+Handling error on middleware layer we simplify source code and focused only on the business logic.

 When you use `github.com/LeoCBS/httpmiddleware/errors` inside your core business,